-Additionally, the Mill Operator will provide working capital funding1 - directly or through third parties - to cover CEL's costs of mining, ore transport, and processing under an approved budget.
+The Mill Operator will use its best commercial efforts to provide working capital funding - directly or through third parties - to cover CEL's costs of mining, ore transport, and processing under an approved budget.

 Operational Details

 Initial processing will operate in 90-day campaign cycles over a 12-month period, unless the Technical Committee decides to extend such a term.
 The Technical Committee, with equal representation from both parties, will evaluate transitioning to continuous processing after the first year based on operational performance.